 Wilay Méndez Páez: Portals to a New World (Portales a un Nuevo Mundo)

-Join us on February 15th for the opening of Wilay Méndez Páez: Portals to a New World (Portales a un Nuevo Mundo).
+Join us on October 6th for the opening of Wilay Méndez Páez: Portals to a New World (Portales a un Nuevo Mundo).
 This exhibition provides insight into the artistic practice of Atlanta-based, Afro-Cuban artist Wilay Méndez Páez.
 Wilay is the inaugural fellow for The Workshop, a multi-year Clark Atlanta University Art Museum initiative that seeks to close the distance between artist and audience by highlighting the steps fundamental to the creative process.
-The exhibition includes drawings, collages, and sculpture that show how Wilay moves from a vague, not fully formed idea to the realization of a material object.
+The exhibition includes drawings, collages, and sculptures that show how Wilay moves from a vague, not fully formed idea to the realization of a material object.
 Damaged and cast-off things become a gateway, or portal, to a world of possibilities.
 Reserve your timed ticket here.